ddowse/jailfox/README.md

 ## Hint

-To avoid frustration, i recommend to snapshot the target jail before applying the template.
-This way makes it easy to rollback if have to start all over again.
+To avoid frustration, I recommend to ZFS snapshot the target jail before applying the BastilleBSD template.
+This way it makes it very easy to start all over again by rolling back to the snapshot.
-You could also create a snapshot of the target jail, after the template is applied, to always have a fresh webbrowser at your disposal.
+You could also create a ZFS snapshot of the target jail, after the template is applied, to always have a fresh webbrowser at your disposal.

 And feedback on this template is welcome.